ianhunterpersonal/tide-times-react_NEW/src/components/Readme/README.md

 unix> deploy.sh

+This will create a new production build, place it in a project (../tide-times-deploy) and then check it in to GitHub.

 2. Update Glitch project [https://glitch.com/edit/#!/chestnut-punishment?path=manifest.json:1:0] with latest on GitHub.
-Do this by import from GitHub which wipes out the current project and repalces with new one.
+Do this by import from GitHub which wipes out the current project and replaces old.
+The GitHub reference is ianhunterpersonal/tide-times-react_NEW

 3. Job Done.
 Woohoo!
 Goto '[https://chestnut-punishment.glitch.me/]' to see the result